MunzT/ETFuse/README.md

 ### Eye Tracking Data

-The eye tracking data has to be saved as .tsv files and require the data export of all data.
+The eye tracking data has to be saved as .tsv files and require the data export of all data (optionally, such a file can be compressed with gzip (.tar.gz)).

 For *Tobii Studio*, the following columns are used by our system:<br/>
 * 0 (Timestamp)